cnokello/getting-and-cleaning-data/README.md

 This function is used to:

-* Load both training data set
+* Load training data set
-* Load test data sets
+* Load test data set
 * Extract mean and standard deviation related variables
 * Incorporate activity variable
-* Incorporate subject variables.
+* Incorporate subject variable.

 It's called twice; once for training data set and once for test data set.